Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 - Food Allergies: If she itches all over, has swollen ears and GI issues, she may have food allergies.
 Several types of food can cause allergies, and the only way to find out which ingredient is triggering the allergy is by eliminating all of the potential allergens and feeding something totally new.
 It is not sufficient to just switch brands of commercial kibble since many of them use the same fillers and the dog may continue to have problems.
 Once a good diet is found, you can keep the dog on that food or start adding the old components back in slowly until you have found out what she is allergic to.
 (This is called a challenge diet.)

 - Environmental Allergies: Allergies to environmental allergens (pollens from trees, grass, weeds, etc.) will also cause dogs to itch.
-Dogs with inhalant allergies might present with problems the same time every year, or the allergen might be something in the house and cause year-round problems.
+Dogs with inhalant allergies might have problems at the same time every year, or the allergen might be something in the house and cause year-round problems.
 The only way to find out what is causing the problem is by allergy testing.
 The results are not very reliable, but it is the only test available.

 - Fungal and Bacterial Infections: Itching and scratching may not be the main signs you notice when your dog has a fungal or bacterial infection.
 The itching may be pretty mild compared to the hair loss and the nasty smell.
 The dog might have patches of infected skin (hot spots) or have a generalized infection.